 The CARES Act also added a new §1329(d) to the Bankruptcy Code.
-That section provides in part that a borrower experiencing a material financial hardship due, directly or indirectly, to the COVID-19 pandemic may request plan modifications, including an extension of time, not to exceed seven years after the first plan payment was due, within which to make plan payments.
-The new section applies only to cases with a plan confirmed on or before the effective date of the CARES Act - March 27, 2020.
+That section provides in part that a borrower experiencing a material financial hardship due, directly or indirectly, to the COVID-19 pandemic may request plan modifications, including an extension of time, not to exceed seven years after the first plan payment was due, within which to make plan payments. § 1329(d) applies only to cases with a plan confirmed on or before March 27, 2021.